Best Oils for Low Porosity Hair

 I often like to add in some essential oils like rosemary oil or peppermint oil because they are considered very good for the hair and what I love about this oil is that I can also use it as a carrier oil.

 Now coming to the bad part.
-Well, I could find nothing wrong with the oil itself.
-I would be wary if you have apricot allergies, but this should go without saying!
+I could find nothing wrong with the oil itself.
+However, I would be wary if you have apricot allergies.

 Pros: